facebook

 Posterior capsular rupture (PCR) is the most common and the most important intraoperative complication during cataract surgery.
 When it occurs, there is:

-6 fold increased risk of vision loss
+6 fold risk of noticeably worse vision

 Although PCR is occasionally unavoidable, it is generally accepted as an indicator of surgical quality.